 I have a parental consent form for military service signed by Babe’s father allowing him to enlist in the naval reserve as an aviation cadet.
 This itself is interesting enough because we know that he did not enlist in the navy, but the army.
 This is the document that refers to Babe by both names.

-I have two letters of reference from The Bullard Company, the machine works in Connecticut where Babe worked briefly after high school.
+I have two letters of reference (one and two) from The Bullard Company, the machine works in Connecticut where Babe worked briefly after high school.
 One refers to Babe as “V.F.
 Mauro,” the other as Vito Frank Mauro.

 Babe’s high school transcript from Mount Kisco High School also mysteriously refers to him as Vito Frank Mauro.